dazdaz/gemini-rag-zero/README.md

 # Gemini File Search (RAG) – Python Demo

-Google released a **fully managed RAG system** built directly into the Gemini API (Nov 6, 2024).
+**Google just dropped a fully managed RAG system directly into the Gemini API** (Nov 6, 2024) — and it’s a game-changer for web developers!

-No vector DB.
+**No vector DB.
 No embedding costs.
+No chunking code.**
-No chunking code.
-Just upload files → ask questions with perfect citations.
+Just upload your files → ask questions → get perfect citations.

+### Introducing: **Gemini File Search Tool**
+A 100% managed Retrieval-Augmented Generation system built right into the Gemini API.

+As a **JavaScript/Web developer**, here’s everything you need to know to start using it today:

+- Create and discover file search stores
+- Concurrent & advanced upload techniques (multiple files, large docs, streaming)
+- Update, list, retrieve, or delete documents on the fly
+- Real-time citations with source linking
+- Zero infrastructure to maintain

+Upload PDFs, docs, code files, CSVs — ask natural-language questions — get accurate answers grounded in your data, with clickable source references.

 ## What is this?